Autodesk-Forge/forge-bim360.project.setup.tool/README.md

  ```powershell
 Autodesk.BimProjectSetup.exe -u ".\sample\BIM360_ProjectUser_Template.csv" -c "<YOUR-CLIENT-ID>" -s "<YOUR-CLIENT-SECRET>" -a "<ACCOUNT-ID>" -b "https://developer.api.autodesk.com" -t ";" -z "," -e "UTF-8" -d "yyyy-MM-dd" -r false -h "admin.account@yourcompany.com"
 ```
+Note: These template files are just samples which are defined in the spreadsheet structure for you to reference, all required fields must be filled in order for the tool to work properly, please refer the [User Guide](BIM360-ProjectSetupTool-UsageGuide.pdf) for the details.

 ## Command Line Options